Tibso/DnsBlackList-rs/README.md

 # **Redis-ctl**

-This is a command-line tool used to modify the Redis blacklist.

 ```
+This is a command-line tool used to manipulate the Redis blacklist

 Usage: redis-ctl <PATH_TO_CONFILE> <COMMAND>

 Commands:
-  show-conf      Display the daemon's configuration
+  show-conf      Display the daemon's configuration and the 'redis-ctl' version
   edit-conf      Reconfigure a parameter of the daemon's configuration
   add-rule       Add a new rule
-  del-rule       Delete a rule or one of its two qtypes
+  del-rule       Delete a rule or either of its v4 or v6 IPs
   search-rules   Search for rules using a pattern
   disable-rules  Disable rules that match a pattern
   enable-rules   Enable rules that match a pattern
-  auto-feed      Update rules automatically using the "dnsblrsd_sources.json" file
+  auto-feed      Update rules automatically using the "dnsblrs_sources.json" file
   feed           Feed a list of domains to a matchclass
   show-stats     Display stats about IP addresses that match a pattern
   clear-stats    Clear stats about IP addresses that match a pattern
   help           Print this message or the help of the given subcommand(s)

 Arguments:
-  <PATH_TO_CONFILE>  Path to "dnsblrsd.conf" is required
+  <PATH_TO_CONFILE>  Path to dnsblrsd.conf is required

 Options:
   -h, --help  Print help